ensdomains/ens-app-v3/.yalc/@ensdomains/ens-test-env/README.md

 ## Contract deployments

-Contract deployments are a small but neccessary part of testing ENS app, you can deploy contracts to both stateless and stateful environments.
-After the locally tested contract is deployment, the deployment script should be left in the repo to serve as an archive.
+Contract deployments are a small but neccessary part of testing, you can deploy contracts to both stateless and stateful environments.
+After the locally tested contract is deployed, the deployment script should be left in the repo to serve as an archive.

 ## Updating the graph-node dataset